The Fragility of Learning LQG Controllers: Problem formulation

 where $\varepsilon>0$ sets the level of locality.

-Examining the worst case performance over a small ball around the nominal instance enables an understanding for the hardness of the instance defined by $\theta^\star$, while ruling out degenerate algorithms.
+Examining a small ball around the nominal instance reveals the hardness of $\theta^\star$, while ruling out degenerate algorithms.
 In particular, the supremum ($\varepsilon\neq 0$) rules out algorithms that only work for a single system instance, for example, algorithms that ignore the data and return the controller $\mathcal{A}(\mathcal{D})=K_{\theta^\star}$.
-On the other hand, if we consider global minimax lower bounds ($\varepsilon=\infty$), where we bound the worst-case excess cost for every possible parameter instance $\theta \in \mathbb{R}^{d_{\theta}}$, then the bounds become overly pessimistic since they might include trivially pathological systems (see, for instance, Figure 1 of \citep{lee2023fundamental}) and are uninformative for the case of interest $\theta^\star$.
+On the other hand, global minimax lower bounds ($\varepsilon=\infty$) can be overly pessimistic since they may include trivially pathological systems (see, for instance, Figure 1 of \citep{lee2023fundamental}) and are uninformative for $\theta^\star$.